Day Trading in the Czech Republic

 💡

-CFD trading is permitted in the Czech Republic – a popular instrument with day traders that allows you to speculate on prices without owning the asset while amplifying trading results (profit and loss) through leverage.
+CFD trading in the Czech Republic is permitted – a popular instrument with day traders that allows you to speculate on prices without owning the asset while amplifying trading results (profit and loss) through leverage.

 How Is Day Trading Taxed In The Czech Republic?